Day 1: Cusco – Cusipata – Llacto – Rainbow Mt – Llacto – Cusco

 - A horse can be rented for the trip from locals when you arrive, if you desire, for about $25 USD.

-Please read the following information carefully; it will help with your questions about our services and the trek to Machu Picchu
+Please read the following information carefully; it will help with your questions about our services and the Rainbow Mountain trek.

 ARRIVAL TO CUSCO